LMA-FEM-UNICAMP/OBD2-CAN-Driver/README.md

 cp obd2_can_driver_daemon.service /etc/systemd/system
 ```

-Then to activate the deamon:
+Then to activate the daemon:

 ```shell
 sudo systemctl enable obd2_can_driver_daemon